shdennlin/ai-anki-vocabulary-cards/templates/_template-base/prompt.md

 1. Replace `[Target Language]` with your target language (e.g., "English", "Spanish", "French")
 2. Replace `[Native Language]` with your native language (e.g., "Traditional Chinese", "German", "Japanese")
-3. Update field names to match your `fields.json` configuration
+3. Update field names to match your template's field structure
 4. Add language-specific instructions and examples
 5. Modify the CSV column order to match your template